At Haymarket Church we believe that Faith and Life Connect.

 Because we are a new church, we don’t have a “church building” in a traditional sense.
 We gather for worship each Sunday at 10:00 AM at Haymarket Elementary School, 15500 Learning Lane, Haymarket.
 You are invited to come and discover the presence of God during this time.
 For more about worship, check out our worship page.

-Detour during Construction:In order to get to Haymarket Elementary, you currently have to take a detour (the main road to the school is under construction and will open in the fall).
+Detour during Construction:In order to get to Haymarket Elementary, you currently have to take a detour (the main road to the school is under construction and will open in early 2020).
 Coming from the Town of Haymarket, take Old Carolina Road towards 29.
 Turn right on Mercury Avenue.
 Turn Left on Haymarket Drive, and the school will be on your right.

 Visit Us During the Week!